 - Poured concrete: $20 to $25 per square foot

 - Wood timbers: $15 to $25 per square foot

 - Stone/boulders: $8 to $12 per square foot

 - Brick: $14 to $15 per square foot

-In addition to materials costs, expect to pay anywhere from $15 to $100 per hour, depending on the skill level required.
-Concrete cinder block can be cost only about $15 per hour for labor, while an elaborate dry-stone or mortared stone wall can cost $65 per hour or more.
-Nationally, the average retaining wall costs about $5,500 dollars, with typical ranges beween $3,000 and $8,500.
+In addition to materials costs, expect to pay anywhere from $53 to $58 an hour for installation, depending on the skill level required.
+Concrete cinder block can cost $60 to $75 per hour for labor, while an elaborate dry-stone or mortared stone wall can cost $60 to $80 per hour.
+Nationally, the average retaining wall costs about $5,500 dollars, with typical ranges between $1,200 and $14,000.